yuvashnid-star/Yuvie/README.md

 # Yuvie
-My name is Yuvie studing git hib
+My name is Yuvie studying GITHUB
+I have corrected all issues